-- Rapidly advance our lead ImmunoPhage product candidate, SNS-301, through clinical development in patients with SCCHN and other solid tumors - Leverage our proprietary ImmunoPhage platform to design differentiated product candidates with enhanced activity through a cocktail therapy approach. - · Strengthen our position in the immunotherapy field through the continuous innovation and expansion of our ImmunoPhage platform.
+- Rapidly advance our lead ImmunoPhage product candidate, SNS-301, through clinical development in patients with SCCHN and other solid tumors - Leverage our proprietary ImmunoPhage platform and Phortress library to design differentiated product candidates with enhanced activity through a cocktail therapy approach. - · Strengthen our position in the immunotherapy field through the continuous innovation and expansion of our ImmunoPhage platform.